-In the backdrop, McCook Reservoir Stage 1, in operation since late 2017, works to contain combined sewer overflows with 3.5 billion gallons of capacity.
-Meanwhile next door, Stage 2 of the reservoir is now under construction to hold an additional 6.5 billion gallons of capacity.
-The reservoir mitigates flooding and waterway pollution by containing this first flush of combined stormwater and sewage, enabling the District's Stickney Water Reclamation Plant the time to catch up on treatment operations during heavy rainfalls.
+In the photo, Stage 2 of the McCook Reservoir is under construction to hold 6.5 billion gallons.
+The reservoir mitigates flooding and waterway pollution by containing the first flush of combined stormwater and sewage, enabling the District's Stickney Water Reclamation Plant time to catch up on treatment operations during heavy rainfalls.